 Over the years, I’ve worked with dozens of companies that tackled their security issues from every-which-way, some successfully and many not so much.
 So let me help you navigate through what really doesn’t have to be a difficult and painful process.
 (Believe it or not, it can even be quite interesting)

-Not to denigrate my own industry, but it’s not exactly rocket science.
-If you do things properly, you can get where you want to go while saving yourself a lot of hassle and tens, if not hundreds of thousands of dollars.
+Not to denigrate my own profession, but it’s not exactly rocket science.
+If you do things properly, you can get where you want to go while saving yourself a lot of hassle and tons of money.
 I can write an entire book about this (in fact, maybe I should at some point), but for now, let’s just get you started with the basics.

 Before we delve into the actual components, there are some important points you should know about security.
 Bare with me on this because much of the money and hassle savings are contained in this segment.

 Short answer: By minimizing risk.
 This is why the term Risk Management describes things much better than the vague umbrella term Security.